Panic of Girls Tour

-Panic of Girls Tour is the 2011 concert tour by the American new wave band Blondie, made as part of the support of their album Panic of Girls.
+Panic of Girls Tour was a 2011 concert tour by the American new wave band Blondie, made as part of the support of their album Panic of Girls.

 Background

 Like the band's previous concert tour, the Endangered Species Tour 2010, this tour also promoted Panic of Girls.

 The tour kicked on July 6 at the Optimus Alive!
 Festival in Portugal and visited Spain, the Netherlands, Ireland, the United Kingdom during the first leg and the United States and Canada during the second.